 The National Association of EBD Schools (NAES) was formed in 1999 to enable Head Teachers within the BESD (Behavioural, Emotional and Social Difficulties) sector (or SEMH – Social, Emotional and Mental Health – as it is now known) to join together to influence BESD issues locally, regionally and nationally.
-The principle aims and objectives that underpin the organisation are to express a collective SEMH voice, to provide peer support, and to promote the sharing of good practice at all levels within the SEMH sector.
+The principle aims and objectives that underpinned the organisation then continue to do so now: to express a collective SEMH voice, to provide peer support, and to promote the sharing of good practice at all levels within the SEMH sector.

 Key events in the history of engage in their future include –

 - Original roots developed from the South West Region ‘Special Schools’ conferences.

 - At the 1990 Conference the EBD (Emotional and Behavioural Difficulties) Head Teachers formed the South West Region EBD group, which thrived throughout the 1990s.

 - By 1998 the success of the South West group persuaded members that a National Association was the next logical step to take.
 EBD Head Teachers from across the region were invited to a South West regional event and the nucleus of the National Association emerged in December 1998.